rdewald/onedrivemyway/README.md

 In brief, one generates an authentication token for the personal oneDrive account and declares it during an R session using .Renviron (see Renviron_example.txt).
 Once the session closes, the token is no longer available.

 Be advised that this method depends upon node.js (linked below) and the Microsoft Office 365 Command-Line Interface.
-I chose to install these on a remote server without using a GUI.
+I was able to install these on a remote server (hosting [RStudio Workbench Server Pro](https://www.rstudio.com/products/rstudio/#rstudio-server) in my use-case) without using a GUI.

+Good luck!

 ## Helpful Linkage